Learning neutrino effects in Cosmology with Convolutional Neural Networks: Results

 \subsection{Additional tests}

-Although our model reproduces the target within $6.3\%$ up to scales $k\approx0.7$~h/Mpc, the accuracy degrades on smaller non-linear scales.
+Although our model reproduces the target's power spectrum within $6.3\%$ up to scales $k\approx0.7$~h/Mpc, the accuracy degrades on smaller non-linear scales.
 In order to improve the model efficiency at those scales, we perform some additional tests.

 We first tune the hyperparameters in the neural network.
 In particular, we increase the number of the layers, change the learning rate and the batch size, and apply the mean square error (MSE) loss function.